Las Vegas, New Mexico: Natural disasters

-In April 2022, Las Vegas and surrounding areas of San Miguel and Mora counties experienced the Calf Canyon/Hermits Peak Fire.
+In April 2022, Las Vegas and the surrounding areas of San Miguel and Mora counties experienced the Calf Canyon/Hermits Peak Fire.
 The wildfire burned 341471 acre, making it the largest wildfire in New Mexico's recorded history.

 Demographics

+The population of Las Vegas peaked at 14,753 in 1990, and the city's population decreased in each decennial census from 2000 to 2020.